hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **allows unrestricted patterns of concurrency**

-* it's very hard with ExecutorService to create relationships among tasks and subtasks
-* but that's a valid use case that occurs quite often!
-* Unfortunately, ExecutorService doesn't enforce any task structure
+* ExecutorService doesn't enforce any task structure
 * In theory, one thread could create an ExecutorService, a second thread could submit work to it.
 * And the threads which actually execute the work would have no relationship to either the first or second thread.
-* They are *one-way jumps*, just like the notorious `goto` statement from the `BASIC` language.
+* Who remembers the classic programming language `BASIC`?
+And what's the most famous statement in that language?
+* `goto`.
+It's a *one-way jump*.
+* Spawning threads from an ExecutorService is like doing one-way jumps.
-* If threads are spawned in an unstructured way, they are like the concurrent equivalent of `goto`!
+* They are like the concurrent equivalent of the `goto` statement.
-* To conclude: **ExecutorService allows unrestricted patterns of concurrency.**
+* This is what I mean when I say: **ExecutorService allows unrestricted patterns of concurrency.**

 ---

 ## ThreadLocal

-* since Java 1.2; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* since Java 1.2;
-* a variable that is unique to its thread; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* a variable that is unique to its thread;
-* each thread has its own, independently initialized copy of the variable; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* each thread has its own, independently initialized copy of the variable.
-* can be used as the equivalent of a global variable in the threaded world. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note:

-**can be used as the equivalent of a global variable in the threaded world**

-* imagine you need a certain value in many places that must be unique to the Thread that uses it.
-* if you want to avoid cluttering up your method signatures by passing it around, you could use a global variable.
-* but that would only work in the non-threaded world.
-* passing it to all methods where you need them is an option, but would clutter your method signatures.
-* so use a ThreadLocal instead!
+Many frameworks use ThreadLocals to identify a user's request using a requestId, for example.

 ---